rfraissinet/academic_projects/README.md

 # Portfolio Projects
-A collection of data science projects to demonstrate skills and knowledge.
+A collection of data science projects to demonstrate knowledge and skills.

 ## [EasyVisa: Automating the Visa Approval Process](EasyVisa.ipynb)
 - **Goal**: To facilitate the visa application review process by creating a machine learning model to shortlist potential candidates.